A topic from the subject of Inorganic Chemistry in Chemistry.

 Metallic Bonds

 Formed between metal atoms.
-The metal atoms lose their valence electrons, which form a "sea" of electrons that surrounds the metal ions.
+The metal atoms lose their valence electrons, which form a "sea" of delocalized electrons that surrounds the metal cations.

-Formed when one atom or ion donates a pair of electrons to another atom or ion.
+Formed when one atom or ion (the donor) donates a pair of electrons to another atom or ion (the acceptor), which then accepts the electron pair to form a bond.

 Bonding Theories

-Describes bonding in terms of the formation of molecular orbitals, which are new orbitals that are formed from the combination of atomic orbitals.
+Describes bonding in terms of the formation of molecular orbitals, which are new orbitals formed from the linear combination of atomic orbitals.
+This theory considers the combination of atomic orbitals to form bonding and antibonding molecular orbitals.

-Used to measure the absorption of light by a sample, which can provide information about the types of bonds present.
+Used to measure the absorption of light by a sample, which can provide information about the types of bonds present and their electronic transitions.

 X-ray Crystallography

-Used to determine the structure of a crystal, which can provide information about the bond lengths and angles.
+Used to determine the three-dimensional structure of a crystal, which provides information about bond lengths, bond angles, and overall molecular geometry.

 Nuclear Magnetic Resonance (NMR) Spectroscopy

-Used to study the structure and dynamics of molecules, which can provide information about the types of bonds present.
+Used to study the structure and dynamics of molecules, providing information about the types of bonds, the chemical environment of atoms, and molecular motion.

 Applications